(Hey, shiny friends, set your sarcasm meter on HIGH for this one.)

 But in case you need to brush up on your hogginess, because I, for one, was off my game at that lunchy thing that day, I bring you this handy little how-to guide.

-First thing’s first, though: these tips simply will not work if you have any doubts whatsoever that you are absolutely entitled to all the comforts, privileges, and advantages your lil’ heart desires.
+These tips simply will not work if you have any doubts whatsoever that you are absolutely entitled to all the comforts, privileges, and advantages your lil’ heart desires.

 And I’m gonna be honest here, nothing is guaranteed.
 I mean, you can be doing nearly all of these things and still manage to be a grateful schmuck.